 Probably the scripture that most clearly indicates that every person is innately sinful is James 1:14-15, which states, [Each person] “is tempted when he is drawn away by his own desires and enticed.
 Then, when desire has conceived, it gives birth to sin; and sin, when it is full-grown, brings forth death.”

-This passage indicates that the inclination of people to sin is a result of their innate human desires, which compel them to attempt to satisfy these desires in sinful ways.
+This scripture indicates that the inclination of people to sin is a result of their innate human desires, which compel them to attempt to satisfy these desires in sinful ways.
 And, it is highly likely that most of the sins by humans are a result of their internal human nature, rather than a result of their being tempted by an external influence, such as Satan.
 [For a discussion of Satan’s ability to tempt people, click on our article entitled “Who Is Satan and Is He Omnipresent?”]

 Genesis 6:5 says, “Then the Lord saw that the wickedness of man was great in the earth, and that every intent of the thoughts of his heart was only evil continually.